 Center for Dispute Resolution Staff

 Heather Blades is the Associate Director of the CDR.
 She works full time at the CDR and has been with the Center since 2006.
 Ms. Blades holds a master’s degree in professional writing and a graduate certificate in conflict and dispute resolution.
-Ms. Blades is an experienced conflict coach, presenter/trainer, and family group conference facilitator.
+Ms. Blades is an experienced presenter/trainer, mediator, conflict coach, and family group conference facilitator.
 She oversees the day to day operations at the CDR and works closely with students and community volunteers.
 Additionally, Ms. Blades teaches in the conflict certificate programs.
+Ms. Blades received Missouri State's Staff Excellence in University Service Award in 2007 and in 2019 was honored with Missouri State's Board of Governors' Award for Excellence in Public Affairs.

-Tina Pham is Graduate Assistant with the Center for Dispute Resolution.
-Tina is pursuing a Master's in Communication and holds a Bachelor's in Public Relations.
-Tina completed a PR internship with the CDR as an undergrad and also volunteered with the CDR's Circles for Girls program as a facilitator.
+Kelsey Quick is Graduate Assistant with the Center for Dispute Resolution.
+Kelsey is pursuing a Master's in Social Work and a Graduate Certificate in Conflict and Dispute Resolution.
+Kelsey completed a practicum with the CDR and has volunteered previously with the CDR's Circles for Girls program as a facilitator.

 The CDR also offers internship and practicum opportunities as well as work study positions to both undergraduate and graduate students every semester.
 These students may work in the CDR office, or they may participate directly in the CDR’s programs, be involved in research, or help develop new programs and/or curriculum.